-(1) An assistance group containing a minor child and a work-eligible individual.

-(2) An assistance group containing a minor child and a specified relative in need as described in rule 5101:1-23-10 of the Administrative Code.

-(3) An assistance group as identified in paragraph (C)(2) of this rule shall be included in the all-family assistance group definitions.
+- (1) An assistance group containing a minor child and a work-eligible individual. - (2) An assistance group containing a minor child and a specified relative in need as described in rule 5101:1-23-10 of the Administrative Code. - (3) An assistance group as identified in paragraph (C)(2) of this rule shall be included in the all-family assistance group definitions.

-(4) An assistance group containing only a pregnant woman who is at least in her sixth month of pregnancy.

-(5) When the only minor child is in receipt of SSI benefits, or is a child for whom federal, state or local foster care maintenance, adoption assistance payments, or kinship support payments as described in rule 5101:2-42-18.2 of the Administrative Code are made, the assistance group is deemed to include that minor child for purposes of determining eligibility to participate in OWF.

-(6) An assistance group containing a minor child, a work-eligible individual and a parent who is a recipient of SSI benefits.

-(E) What are child-only assistance groups?
+- (4) An assistance group containing only a pregnant woman who is at least in her sixth month of pregnancy. - (5) When the only minor child is in receipt of SSI benefits, or is a child for whom federal, state or local foster care maintenance, adoption assistance payments, kinship support payments as described in rule 5101:2-42-18.2 of the Administrative Code, or federal or state kinship guardianship assistance program (KGAP) payments as described in rules 5101:2-56-02 and 5101:2-55-03 of the Administrative Code are made, the assistance group is deemed to include that minor child for purposes of determining eligibility to participate in OWF. - (6) An assistance group containing a minor child, a work-eligible individual and a parent who is a recipient of SSI benefits. - (E) What are child-only assistance groups?

 Child-only assistance groups are excluded from the federal work participation rate calculation.
 A child-only assistance group is an assistance group containing a minor child residing with a parent, legal guardian, legal custodian, or other specified relative whose needs are not included in the assistance group and who does not meet the definition of a work-eligible individual pursuant to paragraph (B) of rule 5101:1-3-12 of the Administrative Code.
-This includes situations when the minor child resides with both parents, and both parents are recipients of SSI; and when the parent of the minor child is a child for whom federal, state or local foster care maintenance or adoption assistance payments are made.
+This includes situations when the minor child resides with both parents, and both parents are recipients of SSI; and when the parent of the minor child is a child for whom federal, state or local foster care maintenance, or adoption assistance payments are made.